-To understand this aspect of Tyson’s talent, it’s helpful to recall that he was forged by the meanest streets of Brooklyn, New York and arrested 38 times before he was 14-years-old.
+To understand this aspect of Tyson’s ring persona, it’s helpful to recall that he was forged by the meanest streets of Brooklyn, New York, arrested thirty-eight times before he was even 14-years-old.
 The law of the jungle, kill or be killed, was all he knew and he had adapted accordingly.
-As a boxer, his reputation preceded him and after he turned pro Tyson made intimidation an essential part of his persona.
+As a boxer, his reputation preceded him and after he turned pro Tyson made intimidation an essential part of his ring success.

-Soon after Tyson was released from prison in March of 1995, it was evident his defeat to Buster Douglas back in 1990, nor his time away from the ring, had done anything to erode this ability.
-His first comeback match ended after only 89 seconds when Peter McNeeley’s trainer, apparently fearing for his fighter’s life, stopped the contest.
-When Frank Bruno defended his WBC title against Tyson, the champion walked to the ring in a manner befitting a condemned man approaching the gallows, as he twitched and shook and repeatedly crossed himself.
-And after dispatching Bruno inside of seven minutes, the next lamb to the slaughter, Bruce Seldon, presented an equally graphic image of a man paralyzed by dread when he collapsed to the canvas in the opening round after Tyson actually missed him with a left hook.
+Soon after Tyson was released from prison in March of 1995, it was evident that neither his defeat to Buster Douglas back in 1990, nor his time away from the ring, had done anything to erode this ability.
+His first comeback match ended after 89 seconds when Peter McNeeley’s trainer, fearing for his fighter’s life, signaled surrender.
+Frank Bruno appeared the very definition of abject terror when he faced Tyson for the second time, walking to the ring in a manner befitting a condemned man approaching the gallows, twitching and shaking and repeatedly crossing himself.
+And after dispatching Bruno inside seven minutes, the next lamb to the slaughter, Bruce Seldon, presented an equally graphic image of a man paralyzed by dread when he collapsed to the canvas in the opening round after Tyson in fact missed him with a left hook.

 A capacity crowd assembled at the MGM Grand to witness the expected execution.
 Here came the next knockout; the only question was how dramatic and violent it would be.
 When the bell rang and Tyson landed a right hand that sent Holyfield skittering across the ring, it looked like the fight might be over in the opening minute.
 But then a strange sight presented itself: Tyson’s appointed victim did not cave in and crumble and in fact, did not appear to be the least bit intimidated.
-Instead, to everyone’s shock, he was fighting back, manhandling Tyson in the clinches and scoring with quick left hooks to the body as Tyson bulled forward and then hard right hands upstairs.
+Instead, to everyone’s shock, he was fighting back, scoring with quick left hooks to the body as Tyson bulled forward, and then hard right hands upstairs.
 This was the last thing anyone expected, including the defending champion.

 In round two Holyfield did what no opponent had done to Tyson since his loss to Douglas almost seven years earlier: force him to the ropes and hit him with flush shots, including a powerful left that snapped Mike’s head back.
-And at that moment, the outcome was decided; Tyson did not know how to deal with an opponent who wouldn’t follow the familiar script.
-Meanwhile Holyfield’s confidence only grew as he continued to exploit his advantages in height, reach and physical strength, while mixing in a few head butts for good measure.
+And at that moment, the outcome was decided; Tyson did not know how to deal with an opponent who refused to follow the familiar script.
+By contrast, Holyfield’s confidence only grew as he continued to exploit his advantages in height, reach and physical strength, while mixing in a few head butts for good measure.

 Back in 1996, Holyfield vs Tyson was compared to Ali vs Frazier for action and excitement, such was the fight’s impact.
 But in retrospect it’s clear the drama of the contest stemmed primarily from Tyson’s perceived supremacy and the shock of seeing Holyfield stand up to him.
 It was actually a one-sided fight, Tyson winning few exchanges.
-The only round that clearly belonged to him was the fifth when he finally landed some clean blows which momentarily discouraged the challenger.
+The only round that clearly belonged to him was the fifth when he finally landed some clean blows, including his trademark left hook-left uppercut combination, which momentarily discouraged the challenger.

-But Evander had already established the dominant pattern of the fight: pushing Tyson back in the many clinches, bullying the bully, and immediately countering with hard shots on the rare occasions the champion managed to launch an effective attack.
-In the sixth Tyson sustained a cut, was stunned by a right hand and then suffered a knockdown.
+But Evander had already established the dominant pattern of the fight: pushing Tyson back in the many clinches, bullying the bully, and immediately countering with hard shots on the rare occasions the champion launched an effective attack.
+In the sixth Tyson sustained a cut, was stunned by a right hand, and then suffered a knockdown.
 The rest of the bout fascinates primarily in regards to the visible dissolution of Tyson’s confidence, his bully persona crumbling to reveal the yawning vacuum beneath.

 In the tenth the inevitable happened.
-Tyson had already been stung several times over the course of the battle, but with 20 seconds left in the round Holyfield inflicted serious damage with a perfectly placed counter right to the temple.
-The crowd instantly came to its feet as Tyson’s legs buckled.
-Instead of forcing a clinch, the dazed champion unwisely kept trading shots and the result was another huge right sending him stumbling across the ring, only the ropes preventing a knockdown.
+Tyson had already been stung several times over the course of the battle, but with twenty seconds left in the round Holyfield inflicted truly serious damage with a perfectly placed counter right to the temple and the crowd instantly came to its feet as Tyson’s legs buckled.
+Instead of forcing a clinch, the dazed champion unwisely kept trading shots and the result was another huge right that sent him stumbling across the ring; only the ropes prevented a knockdown.
 Holyfield got home eight more clean punches before the bell and as the champion walked unsteadily back to his corner it was abundantly clear the fight was over.
 A still-hurting Tyson answered the bell for the eleventh but Holyfield quickly finished him off, the referee stopping the contest with Mike defenseless on the ropes.